longhorn/website/content/kb/troubleshooting-volumes-stuck-in-attach-detach-loop-when-using-longhorn-on-okd.md

 ---
 title: "Troubleshooting: Volumes Stuck in Attach/Detach Loop When Using Longhorn on OKD"
-author: Jack Lin
+authors:
+- "Jack Lin"
 draft: false
 date: 2023-02-09
+versions:
+- "all"
 categories:
 - "iscsi"
 ---

 ## Applicable versions